Ajam of Bahrain: Second generation (1920s–1930)

 Between 1920 and 1940, before World War II, more families migrated from Bushehr to Bahrain to avoid the on-going conflict between Reza Shah and the English.

-In the 1920s, a wave of nationalism had began to sweep through the 'Ajam community in Bahrain, inspired by Reza Shah's rise to power in 1925 and his modernizing efforts, which promised to bring Iran closer to contemporary standards of living.
+In the 1920s, nationalism was sweeping through the Ajam community in Bahrain, inspired by Reza Shah's rise to power in 1925 and his modernizing efforts, which promised to bring Iran closer to contemporary standards of living.
 By the late 1920s, the Iranian schools in Bahrain had intensified their nationalist activities to a controversial level.
-It was around this time that there was fear of the Ajams in Bahrain.
-Anything that happens in Iran that is annoying to Bahrain or another side of the Gulf, the pressure is immediately put on Iranians living in Bahrain or the rest of the Gulf in general.
+The Ajams of Bahrain began to fear that should pressure be put on Iran or another Persian Gulf nation, the effects would fall Bahrain's Iranians.

 After Reza Shah came to power, and the nationalist policy he had, there was a fear of the Ajams (Persians) in Bahrain.
 Anything that happened in Iran that was disturbing to Bahrain or the Gulf, the pressure would come directly on us Iranians in Bahrain.
 This is a characteristic we have become accustomed to and almost always prepared for in the face of any crisis between any party in Iran and any party in the Gulf.
 This has always been a constant in our history.